Canada not looking to escalate diplomatic tensions with India, says Justin Trudeau

 After publicly accusing India of being involved in Nijjar’s assassination, Trudeau’s government had expelled India’s intelligence chief from the country.
 New Delhi reciprocated by expelling a Canadian diplomat and suspended visas for Canadians.

-On September 22, Trudeau had said that his government was not trying to provoke New Delhi.
+On September 22, Trudeau said that his government was not trying to provoke New Delhi.
 “There is no question that India is a country of growing importance and a country that we need to continue to work with ... and we’re not looking to provoke or cause problems,” Trudeau said during a press conference in New York.
 “But we are unequivocal around the importance of the rule of law and unequivocal about the importance of protecting Canadians.”

 Nijjar, a Canadian citizen, was one of India’s most wanted persons.
 He led the Khalistan Tiger Force, which India has designated a terrorist group.
 In recent years, India has accused Canada of being soft on the supporters of Khalistan, an independent Sikh nation that some Sikhs hope to establish in northwestern India.